tom-seddon/beeblink/docs/server.md

 properties change.
 This will affect the interpretation of files in the `!` directory.

+When creating a folder for an alphabetic drive on a case-sensitive filing system, use a lower-case letter - the server doesn't promise to behave well otherwise.

 ## Accessing PC files on the BBC

 You can access PC files by copying them to a BBC volume, and giving